I’m not sure what I intend for this picture to indicate:

 Fish oil supplements don’t outright qualify as nootropics, given their equivocal status as “cognitive enhancers.”
-Yet, their status as brain healthy nutrition is inarguable, given the importance of omega-3 fatties (DHA & EPA) to brain development & health–and, consequently, cognition.
+Yet, their status as brain healthy nutrition is inarguable, given the importance of omega-3 fatties (DHA and EPA) to brain development and health–and, consequently, cognition.

 While I don’t view fish oil as the ultimate solution to attention deficit disorders, one review of several studies found Omega-3 to have a “small but significant effect in improving ADHD”–which seems worth the typically cheap price of fish oil supplements.

 When it comes to ADHD therapy, EPA is more important to DHA, which is why you need to look for Omega-3 supplements that hold a higher ratio of EPA to DHA.
 Additionally, stacking fish oil with phosphatidylserine may help increase absorption of the former into the brain.
 A double-whammy against ADHD iffen you ask me.